code-423n4/2022-04-backed/README.md

 ### Detail
 #### Walkthrough
 ##### Step 1: Create Loan
 The first step in the loan process is for a potential borrower to create a loan.
 In this transaction, (1) the NFT collateral is transferred to the NFT loan facilitator contract (2) the loan terms are set based on values passed by the caller (loan asset, minimum loan amount, maximum interest rate, minimum duration), and (3) a Borrow Ticket NFT is transferred to an address of the callers choosing.
-The Borrow Ticket is significant in that (1) the holder can close the loan before it is underwritten and get the NFT collateral back, (2) when the loan is underwritten, the loan amount is transferred the Borrow Ticket holder and (3) on repayment, the NFT collateral is sent to the Borrow Ticket holder.
+The Borrow Ticket is significant in that (1) the holder can close the loan before it is lent to and get the NFT collateral back, (2) when the loan is already lent to, the loan amount is transferred to the Borrow Ticket holder and (3) on repayment, the NFT collateral is sent to the Borrow Ticket holder.

 <img width="586" alt="image" src="https://user-images.githubusercontent.com/6678357/161337240-bb86d8f0-9293-4eae-9752-8d51180a8b89.png">